hapostgres/pg_auto_failover/docs/ref/pg_autoctl_config_get.rst

   postgresql_restart_failure_timeout = 20
   postgresql_restart_failure_max_retries = 3

-It is possible to pipe JSON formated output to the ``jq`` command line and filter the result down to a specific section of the file::
+It is possible to pipe JSON formatted output to the ``jq`` command line and filter the result down to a specific section of the file::

   $ pg_autoctl config get --pgdata node1 --json | jq .pg_autoctl